emilypmendez/fau-social/README.md

-# Getting Started with Create React App
+# FAU Social Web App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Authored by Emily Portalatin-Mendez and Jennifer Uraga Lopez, this web app serves as a resource guide for students and faculty seeking local activities near the Florida Atlantic University campus.

 ## Available Scripts